core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP Content-Formats Registry {#content-format}

 IANA is requested to add the following entry to the "CoAP Content-Format" registry.
 ID assignment in the 10000-64999 range is requested.
+This Content-Format for the OSCORE payload is defined for potential future use cases and SHALL NOT be used in the OSCORE message.
+The OSCORE payload cannot be understood without the OSCORE option value and the security context.

 ~~~~~~~~~~~
 +----------------------+----------+----------+-------------------+